fooledyouonce/cpsc449_final/README.md

 - Redis server

 - Nginx server in same folder as application
+    - Repalce the files in the conf folder with the files attached

 - MySQL database servers
     - Two servers: one for account, one for application